Article 19 min read 4,446 words

 For this topic, the useful discipline is to separate the editorial lesson from the catalog evidence.
 The article gives you the framing, but the robot pages tell you what each product actually ships with today: sensor stack, connectivity methods, listed price, release timing, category, and support-relevant compatibility notes.
 The manufacturer pages then show whether you are looking at a one-off launch, a broader lineup pattern, or a company that spans multiple categories.
 That layered workflow reduces the risk of buying on a single marketing phrase or a single support FAQ.

 Use the robot pages to confirm which products actually expose cameras, microphones, Wi-Fi, or voice systems, then use the manufacturer pages to decide how much of the privacy question seems product-specific versus brand-wide.
-On this route cluster, the linked robots form the fastest reality check.
-Start with the first linked robot page, then branch into the manufacturer and component links below to keep the verification trail grounded in the database.
+On this route cluster, G1, H1, and Unitree H2 form the fastest reality check.
+If you want a quick working shortlist, open Compare G1, H1, and Unitree H2 next, then keep this article open as the reasoning layer while you compare structured data side by side.

 Practical Takeaway